Raul Midón: Career

 In 2015, Midon joined the 14th annual Independent Music Awards judging panel.
 He was also a judge for the 12th and 13th Independent Music Awards.
-Midon sang the song at the credits for Spike Lee's 2004 LGBT film, She Hate Me, titled "Adam n' Eve n' Eve".
-His song "Everybody" was featured in the soundtrack of the movie The Peaceful Warrior starring Nick Nolte.
-Midon's national television debut was on the Late Show with David Letterman on June 28, 2005.
-Herbie Hancock featured Midon on the album Possibilities (2006), performing Stevie Wonder's "I Just Called to Say I Love You".

-2017 marks the release of Raul's album Bad Ass And Blind, which was nominated for a Best Jazz Vocal Album.
-He continues to explore music in and outside of the genre of jazz.
+2017 marked the release of Raul's album Bad Ass And Blind, which was nominated for a Best Jazz Vocal Album.
 In 2016 he toured the United States under the Monterey Jazz Festival moniker with Gerald Clayton, Nicholas Payton, Gregory Hutchinson, and Joe Sanders.
 Several of the tunes on this album feature these musicians as well as Lionel Cordew on drums and Richard Hammond on Bass.

 2018 Mack Avenue records licensed and released If You Really Want, a recording Raul made with the Metropole Orkest with Vince Mendoza conducting.
 He received a second Grammy Nomination for this record in the Best Vocal Jazz Album category.
-Raul also appears as a guest singer on Vibraphonist Joe Locke's 2018 release "Subtle Disguise" recording "Motherless Children" and "Who Killed Davey Moore?"
+Raul also appears as a guest singer on vibraphonist Joe Locke's 2018 release "Subtle Disguise" recording "Motherless Children" and "Who Killed Davey Moore?"

 In 2019, Raul received the distinguished alumnus of the year award from the University of Miami.
 He was also asked to speak at his high school alma mater Santa Fe Prep.

 In 2020, Raul released his album "The Mirror" on March 13.
-Having toured extensively in 2018, 2019 the pandemic sidelines him.
-He used this time to collaborate with various artists, recording and releasing "Hold Tight" by the Latin Broadway composer Jaime Lozano, Rise Up with German DJ and producer Henrik Schwarz, and participating in the re-worked "Along The Watchtower/Breathe" with Vibraphonist Joe Locke in honor of the Black Lives Matter movement.
+Having toured extensively in 2018, the pandemic sidelined him.
+He used this time to collaborate with various artists, recording and releasing "Hold Tight" by the Latin Broadway composer Jaime Lozano, Rise Up with German DJ and producer Henrik Schwarz, and participating in the re-worked "Along The Watchtower/Breathe" with vibraphonist Joe Locke in honor of the Black Lives Matter movement.
 As a solo artist he released the singles "Dancing Off The Edge", "Song For America", "Bottom Cycle Blues" and "¿Really Love?".
 A video was produced for "Dancing Off The Edge" by NadWorks, featuring fans from all over the world dancing to the piece.
 Raul also contributed to the NPR Tiny Desk Home Edition with a virtual performance recorded in his home studio.

 In 2021, Raul's album The Mirror was nominated for a Libera Award/A2IM for best jazz album.
+He was featured guest on the Grammy winning album "Mendó" by Alex Cuba in the song Camino Y Vez.

+During the pandemic Raul recorded his first instrumental album, Eclectic Adventurist, which features guitar duets with Mike Stern, Alex Cuba, Lionel Loueke, Lindsey Blair, Julia Bailen, Dean Parks, Stephane Wrembel, Romero Lubambo and Marvin Sewell.
+It was released 11/2022 on his own label ReKondite ReKords.

+In 2022 Raul appeared at the Kennedy Center with the NSO, conducted by Vince Mendoza with Lalah Hathaway, Jimmie Herrod, Renee Fleming etc. The show was taped for PBS and later aired on the show Next At The Kennedy Center Season One, Episode 2.

+In 2023 Raul recorded his 13th solo studio album, Lost & Found.
+The first single "Keep On Keeping On" was released on December 22, 2023.